nicolaka/ucp-sd-ra/README.md

 ```

-6. Confirm that interlock connected to the Swarm event stream:
+6. Confirm that Interlock is connected to the Swarm event stream:

 ```
 interlock-lbs/interlock-haproxy$ docker-compose logs